 Cyber attaches are growing in both severity and frequency, particularly against small businesses.

 Criminals know the majority of smaller organizations are not prepared against security breaches, making them ripe for the picking for cyber attacks.

 Smaller companies must deploy a strong security plan to defend sensitive information against ever-growing cyber threats.
-In the past year alone, 47% of small businesses experienced a cyber attack—and out of those, 44% experienced more than one.
+In the past year alone, 40% of small businesses experienced a cyber attack

 All Organizations Are at Risk to Experience a Breach